-- Should my child see a cardiologist specializing in congenital heart defects?
+- Should I or my child see a provider specializing in congenital heart defects?

-- Is this condition inherited?
+- Is this condition passed down through families?
 If I have another child, how likely is he or she to have a PDA?
 Do my family members need to be screened?

-- Do I need to restrict my child's activities?
+- Do I need to restrict my or my child's activities?

 - Are there brochures or other printed material I can have?
 What websites do you recommend?